-22. The caching system of claim 15 wherein each of said computers runs an operating system and each of said cache drivers allocate to the cache, space in the memory of the computer in which the cache driver resides, which creating the cache.
+22. The caching system of claim 15 wherein each of said computers runs an operating system and each of said cache drivers allocate to the cache, space in the memory of the computer in which the cache driver resides, when creating the cache.

-(Instrument No. 69, Exh B, at 26:55-27:11, 27:42-46) (emphasis added).
+('244 Patent, at 26:55-27:11, 27:42-46) (emphasis added).
 U.S. PATENT NO. 6,651,136 disabling cache operations upon finding that a new computer joined the network; and enabling caching operations at each computer after each computer has connections in place with the cache software of every other computer on the network.